ericabxy/miniature-octo-telegram/README.md

 # Miniature Octo Telegram

+## Starting Over

+To make a new GitHub-ready React app with Vite, the development environment needs Node, NPM, and Git.

+    npm create vite@latest my-react-app -- --template react
+    # If the development system has outdated libraries
+    # an older version of Vite may be installed
+    # npm create vite@6.1.0 my-react-app -- --template react

+Try it out locally.

+    cd my-react-app
+    npm install
+    npm run dev

+Additional libraries are required.

+    npm install react-router-dom react-router-bootstrap react-bootstrap bootstrap

+Its possible to register dependencies so they are automatically installed without having to specify them.

+    npm install react-router-dom react-router-bootstrap react-bootstrap bootstrap --save-dev

+## Original Process

 A poor [React App to GitHub Pages](https://github.com/gitname/react-gh-pages) tutorial was followed.

 Vite was used instead of create-react-app.
 An older Vite was used to work with the older version of NPM installed on the development system.